117ami/leetcode/discusses/template.md

-Please vote up if you like this solution, it would be encouraging.
+If you like this post, please vote up, it would be really encouraging.

-If you liked this post, please vote up, it would be encouraging.
+And if you have any thoughts, please leave a comment.